xumj2021/myblog.dev.repo/content/post/Collect Daily Level Short Selling Data With No Costs and No Delay.md

 In this blog, I will summarize the available sources of short sale data at various granularity and introduce how to approach the updated daily-summarized short sale dataset from FINRA.

-## Challenges in Approaching Affordable Short Sale Data
+## Challenges in Getting Affordable Short Sale Data

 As the disclosure of short-selling data is out of self-regulatory purposes, the disclosure platforms and prices are not uniform for different trading market.